Deduktiva/magnolia-python/Python/Doc/library/filecmp.rst

 The :mod:`filecmp` module defines the following functions:

-.. function:: cmp(f1, f2[, shallow])
+.. function:: cmp(f1, f2, shallow=True)

    Compare the files named *f1* and *f2*, returning ``True`` if they seem equal, ``False`` otherwise.

-   Unless *shallow* is given and is false, files with identical :func:`os.stat` signatures are taken to be equal.
+   If *shallow* is true and the :func:`os.stat` signatures (file type, size, and modification time) of both files are identical, the files are taken to be equal.

-   Files that were compared using this function will not be compared again unless their :func:`os.stat` signature changes.
+   Otherwise, the files are treated as different if their sizes or contents differ.

    Note that no external programs are called from this function, giving it portability and efficiency.

+   This function uses a cache for past comparisons and the results, with cache entries invalidated if the :func:`os.stat` information for the file changes.
+The entire cache may be cleared using :func:`clear_cache`.

-.. function:: cmpfiles(dir1, dir2, common[, shallow])
+.. function:: cmpfiles(dir1, dir2, common, shallow=True)

    Compare the files in the two directories *dir1* and *dir2* whose names are given by *common*.